𝐑𝐞𝐞𝐟-𝐒𝐚𝐟𝐞 𝐌𝐞𝐝𝐢𝐜𝐚𝐭𝐢𝐨𝐧𝐬:

 Can I use tea tree oil directly in my tank to treat bacterial infections?

-- Yes, but it is safer to use commercial preparations like Melafix, which contains tea tree oil.
+- It can be, but it is safer to use commercial preparations like Melafix, which contains tea tree oil.
 The recommended dosage is 5 mL per 10 gallons for 7 days.
 It’s effective for mild bacterial infections and generally safe for most reef systems when used correctly.

 -